On the cone of effective surfaces on $\overline{\mathcal A}_3$: The geometry of the stratum

 We want to extend this to $\oub$ and $\wub$ respectively.
 Any two such extensions differ by a multiple of a fiber and we want to choose the extension in such a way that the restriction to the $0$-section is trivial.
 For this we define \begin{df} We define the {\em Poincar\'e class} on $\wub$ by

 \end{df} With this definition we have indeed achieved that the restriction to the $0$-section is trivial, since

 We denote the closure of the antidiagonal in $\oub$ by $\wDelta^-$ and its strict transform in $\wub$ by $\wDelta^-$.
-In the nodes of $\oub$ the antidiagonal $\wDelta^-$ defines a plane in the other family than that which is given by $\Delta$.
+Note that the diagonal and the antidiagonal correspond to different rulings in the quadric cones of the nodes of $\oub$.
 Hence $\wDelta^-$ is isomorphic to $\Delta^-$ and intersects the exceptional line $E$ transversally in one point.
-For future use we note
+For future use we note \begin{lm} The class of the antidiagonal is given by